yeshua453/website/docs/controls/text.md

 An alternative semantics label for this text.

 If present, the semantics of this control will contain this value instead of the actual text.
+This will overwrite any of the `TextSpan.semantics_label`s.

 This is useful for replacing abbreviations or shorthands with the full text value: